 Discover the six things doctors wish patients knew about coronasomnia.

 “That's the part that we don't know.
-If you focus on the loss of smell and taste sensation, on average, that symptom lasts two to three weeks in most patients, but in some it can last for months,” said Dr. Sanghavi.
-“Similarly, a recent study found that 25% of patients had depression, anxiety, PTSD and sleeping difficulties.
+If you focus on the loss of smell and taste sensation, on average, that symptom lasts two to three weeks in most patients, but in some it can last for months,” said Dr. Sanghavi, noting that one “study found that 25% of patients had depression, anxiety, PTSD and sleeping difficulties.

 “And those were lingering on for months on end,” he added.
 “But in some patients, it was reported that those symptoms disappeared after getting vaccinated.”